Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 The benchmark score I will be comparing against was achieved using a technique known as Perceptual hashing (pHash)<sup>[8]</sup>.
 The pHash algorithm produces a fingerprint for each image which are analogous if features in the images are similar.
 This technique has been used previously to identify cases of online copyright infringement and also in digital forensics work due to its ability to have a correlation between hashes so similar images can be identified.

-The pHash technique is able to identify which whale IDs the image is most similar to and then submit their 5 most likley matches for each image.
+The pHash technique is able to identify which whale IDs the image is most similar to and then submit their 5 most likely matches for each image.
 This benchmark submission was then measured using the MAP formula below to get a Mean Average Position score of 0.36075.

 ### Evaluation Metrics